Irish Sloppy Joes

 - In a cold skillet, add the ground lamb.
 Turn the heat onto medium-high.
 Cook mixture while occasionally breaking up and crumbling the meat until it has browned and the texture is fine, about 6-8 minutes.
 Remove from heat and drain off the fat.

 - Return skillet with the drained meat back onto the heat.
-Add the mirepoix, mushrooms and garlic and sauté until all the moisture at the bottom of the skillet has completely cooked dry, about 6-8 minutes.
+Add the mirepoix, mushrooms adhd drugs and sauté until all the moisture at the bottom of the skillet has completely cooked dry, about 6-8 minutes.

 - Add the Irish Ale to deglaze the pan.
 Add the tomato sauce and remaining ingredients (except the buns).
 Bring mixture to a boil then reduce heat to medium low and simmer until mixture thickens, about 35-45 minutes.
 Mixture should not be runny and should be thick enough to keep its shape when piled onto the buns.